Highlights of China

 - Day 7:

-This morning, your day begins with the Splendid Potala Palace.
+This morning, your day begins with the Splendid Potala Palace (one-hour visit).
 The Potala Palace is the religious center of Tibetan Buddhism and the former residence of the Dalai Lama.
 Enjoy Tibet food at local restaurant.
 Later, visit Jokhang Temple and Barkhor Steet.
 Lhasa's Jokhang Temple is the most important Tibetan Buddhist temple in the world.
 Occupying an area of over 25,000 square meters, the temple is the ultimate pilgrimage destination for Tibetan Buddhists.

 - Day 8: